 - Medicare is your primary insurance.

 - TRICARE is the second payer, so your out-of-pocket expenses are less.

 - TRICARE benefits include covering Medicare's coinsurance and deductible.

 US Family Health Plan

-Beginning October 1, 2012, Medicare-eligible beneficiaries age 65 and older can no longer enroll in the US Family Health Plan. >>Learn More
+Beginning October 1, 2012, you can no longer enroll in the US Family Health Plan when you become eligible for Medicare at age 65. >>Learn More